DBraun/ChucKDesigner/README.md

 <details>
 <summary>Building on Windows</summary>
 <br>
 Clone this repository with git.
-Then update all submodules in the root of the repository with `git submodule update --init --recursive`.
+Then update all submodules in the root of the repository with <code>git submodule update --init --recursive</code>.
 <br>
 Install Python 3.9 and confirm it's in your system PATH.
 <br>